When the workaround becomes the warning sign

 5+ YEARS EXPERIENCE

 The voucher description field was the central pain point.
 It was a free-text box with no instructions, no guidance, and no examples.
 When it was not filled out correctly, the request was rejected.
 Those rejections were not just a system error.
 They meant a real person waited longer for support they needed.
 That quote stayed with us throughout the project.
-Remembering past mistakes should not be how people learn to use a tool that affects whether someone can get to a job interview.
+Remembering past mistakes should not be how people learn to use a system that affects someones path to employment.

 THE PROBLEM